AnaC-Code/SyntheticData/Readme.md

 ```

 ### Running the Project
 To execute the project, you can use the provided batch file `run_script.bat`.
-Make sure the correct environment is activated before running the script.
+Make sure the correct environments are created before running the script.

 ### Additional Notes
 - Ensure Python 3.8 is installed on your system before creating the environments.